freetom/CLI-set-screen-resolution/README.md

 # CLI-set-screen-resolution
-Command line program to configure the screen resolution
+Command line program to configure the screen resolution of GNU/Linux machines.

 ## Utility
 This program let's you configure unsupported resolutions on the fly.